 - achieving a satisfactory academic record: at least a B (3.0) average in all resident graduate courses applicable to the degree Note: graduate courses graded L do not earn credit applicable to the degree.

 - completing research tool requirements

 - receiving research protocol approval for dissertation research involving human subjects, animal subjects, or biohazardous materials; acknowledging responsibility for such approval prior to the onset of research; or certifying that the research will not involve such subjects/materials.

 (An approval letter for human subject, animal subject, or biohazardous material research is obtained from the applicable University compliance committee: Institutional Review Board (IRB), Institutional Animal Care and Use Committee (IACUC), Institutional Biosafety Committee (IBC) or an IRB, IACUC, or IBC that has been designated by the University.
 Written acknowledgement that such research must be approved in advance by the IRB, IACUC, or IBC and that engaging in such research without approval would constitute misconduct is obtained in writing via student and advisor signature placement on the Nomination of Doctoral Student for Admission to Candidacy form.
 Written acknowledgement that such research does not involve human subjects, animal subjects, or biohazardous materials and that engaging in such research without advance approval by the applicable compliance committee would constitute misconduct is also obtained in writing via student and advisor signature placement on the Nomination of Doctoral Student for Admission to Candidacy form.)

 - satisfying all other program specific candidacy requirements.

-Students in doctoral programs should be admitted to candidacy at least one session (exclusive of a summer session) before the acceptance of their dissertation and the completion of all requirements of the degree.
+Students in doctoral programs should be admitted to candidacy at least one session (exclusive of a summer and winter sessions) before the acceptance of their dissertation and the completion of all requirements of the degree.